 1. Identify your conversion goal(s)

 First things first – what is a conversion for your business?
-This won’t be the same of all businesses, and may include one or more action.
+This won’t be the same for all businesses and may include one or more actions.
 For some, it will be a phone call or email.
 For others, it might be an eBook download.